VSSSE/VSS-DOC/SRS.md

 [Describe the user interfaces that are to be implemented by the software.]
 -->

-Users can access the system via Andriod app or web interface.
+Users can access the system via Andriod app.
 Mockups for their design are tbd

 #### 3.9.2 Hardware Interfaces
 <!--